Getting Ready for the Hospital

 Our staff includes an International Board Certified Lactation Consultant (IBCLC) with experience in all aspects of breastfeeding and an obstetrical nursing staff trained to help you with the first nursing right after the birth of your child, as well as during your post-partum stay.
 We are here to help make each feeding while you are at Sumner Regional Medical Center a positive learning experience.
 We have Medela and Spectra double electric breast pumps in stock.
 The pumps are covered by most insurances and available to take home the day that you are discharged.
 They come with instructions and resources for collecting and storing your milk.

-Services provided include free breastfeeding classes prior to childbirth, and outpatient prenatal consultations after you return home for a fee, although most consultations are now covered by insurance.
+Services provided include free breastfeeding classes prior to childbirth, and outpatient prenatal and postpartum consultations for a fee, although most consultations are now covered by insurance.
 For more information about breastfeeding support, please call (615) 328-4262.

 - Lactation Services and Outpatient Lactation Consultation Program